-Zdravko Krivokapić (2 September 1958) has been Montenegro's President since his instalment on 4 December 2020.
-He is a mechanical engineering professor and writer, who has close links to Montenegro's Ortodox Church.
+Zdravko Krivokapić (2 September 1958)wasn Montenegro's Prime Minister from his instalment on 4 December 2020 until he was ousted in a motion of no confidence in April 2022.
+He is a mechanical engineering professor and writer, who has close links to Montenegro's Orthodox Church.
 After graduation at the University of Belgrade, Krivokapić became a professor at the University of Montenegro.
-Througout the years he has released many books, papers and articles on a variety of scientific topics.
+Throughout the years he has released many books, papers and articles on a variety of scientific topics.

 Subscribe to our newsletter